WiFi Analyzer – Improving WiFi Performance

 Reporting — You may find that you want to keep records of your WiFi scans and network statistics.
 Some apps give you the ability to export data to files for later analysis.

-The Discover Mode is great for taking quick snapshots of nearby wireless networks.
+The Inspector Mode is great for taking quick snapshots of nearby wireless networks.
 When in this mode, NetSpot instantly detects all wireless networks near you, including your own wireless network, and allows you to check their security settings, signal strength, the channel and band they broadcast on, and much more.

 When in the Survey Mode, NetSpot allows you to outline your real-life wireless network data on a map, clearly showing where your signal is the weakest and where it is the strongest.

 NetSpot’s heatmapping functionality supports multi-level projects with different areas, floors, and so on, and it even makes it possible to create any number of snapshots within each zone to quickly compare various wireless configurations with one another.

 This web-based tool is designed to be used by enterprise network administrators and is powered by cutting-edge technology and advanced monitoring features.

 Network Performance Monitor is designed to function as an automatic network analyzer, providing administrators with the information they need to maintain internal wireless network performance and spot potential issues before they affect employee productivity.

 All important performance metrics are displayed on a customizable dashboard, including device downtime, average response time, and interface availability.
 Administrators can gain additional visibility into their networks thanks to a library of custom WiFi heatmaps within the Network Performance Monitor dashboard.

 Even though Network Performance is an expensive enterprise-grade WiFi analyzer, anyone can test its features for up to 30 days for free.